ricardo-fonseca/zpic/docs/python/start.md

 * `em2d`, `em2ds` - 2D electromagnetic code using a finite difference field solver (`em2d`) or a spectral field solver (`em2ds`)
 * `es1d` - 1D electrostatic code using a spectral field solver

-To run the simulation users must create a `Simulation` object from the appropriate module, e.g.:
+To run the simulation users must start by creating a `Simulation` object from the appropriate module, e.g.:

 ```python
 import em1d